top of page

 Installing a direct burial preformed vehicle detection loop is one of the most reliable ways to detect vehicles at automated gates, barrier arms, and access points.
 These loops allow your gate operator to detect the presence of a vehicle and respond correctly, whether that means opening the gate, preventing it from closing, or triggering an access control system.
 When installed correctly, preformed loops provide dependable detection for years with minimal maintenance.
 This gu

-6 Benefits of Rack Drive Slide Gate Operators
+6 Benefits of Using Rack Drive Slide Gate Operators

 4 Benefits of the SEA UNIGATE Controller